epfl-ada/ada-2022-project-toestewbrr/README.md

 To gain a comprehensive understanding of the characters paired in romantic relationships in movies, we aim to answer the following questions:

 1. How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?
-2. Which type of personalities are coupled together?
+2. Are there recurrent personality types among lovers for each gender?
-3. Are there recurrent personality types among lovers for each gender?
+3. Which type of personalities are coupled together?
-4. Has the cinematic couple evolved over time?
+5. Has the cinematic couple evolved over time?

 ## Methods ✒️